kuabh2012/devopsdemotest/README.md

 this is my master branch of devops demo

+this is my devops branch for development

 how are u guys